strinsberg/good-ship-lethbridge/README.md

 Max Niu and Steven Deutekom

 **This project is here for posterity only.
 A new project, The DGSL Text** **Adventure Engine, has been inspired by it.
-This project is being maintained at** https://github.com/strinsberg/dgsl-text-adventure-engine
+The new project is being maintained at** https://github.com/strinsberg/dgsl-text-adventure-engine

 # Overview